maik97/peak-shaver/docs/index.rst

-..
-Studienprojekt documentation master file, created by sphinx-quickstart on Fri Nov 20 14:43:01 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Peak Shaving: Leveling the power consumption of a production system through reinforcement learning
 ==================================================================================================

-This documentation provides an explanation for the code as part of the study project: Nivellierung der Leistungsaufnahme eines Produktionssystems durch Reinforcement Learning (link).
+This documentation provides an explanation for the code as part of the study project: `Nivellierung der Leistungsaufnahme eines Produktionssystems durch Reinforcement Learning <https://www.stackoverflow.com>`_.
 Note that the pdf is only available in german.
-Further details in english can be read here: About the project(link).
+Further details in english can be read here: :ref:`About the project <about_project>`.

-Information about the installation, first steps and a general example are found in the Getting Started Guide(link).
+Information about the installation, first steps and a general example are found in the :ref:`Getting Started Guide <getting_started>`.

-We also provide detailed information and to some extend explanations of all the classes and functions used in the different modules in the section: Module Documentation.
-Look in the Example section if you want to see how to use the modules.
+We also provide detailed information of all the classes and functions used by the different modules in the section: Module Documentation.
+Look in the Example section if you want to see how to use the different RL-aproaches we explored within the study project.

 Contents
 ========